jkurpost/ProRiboGen/README.md

 Config file example is provided at `config/sampling_config.json`

-The following parameters need to be specified by the user for the training process:
+The following parameters need to be specified by the user for the sampling process:

 - **`dir_protein_features`**: Directory containing the protein feature files, saved in `.npz` format.